-Robert E. James Named Chairman of the St. Joseph's/Candler Board of Trustees | The Savannah Tribune
+Robert E. James Named Chairman of The St. Joseph's/Candler Board of Trustees | The Savannah Tribune

 He is a life member of the NAACP and Omega Psi Phi Fraternity, Inc., and a member of the 100 Black Men of Savannah, Sigma Pi Phi Fraternity, Inc. and The Frogs Club, Inc. of Savannah.

-James earned a Bachelor of Arts degree from Morris Brown College in Atlanta and a Master in Business Administration degree from Harvard University.
+James earned a Bachelor of Arts degree from Morris Brown College and a Master in Business Administration degree from Harvard University.

 He and wife Shirley are members of St. Philip AME Church, where James is a member of the Trustee Board.
 They have one adult son, two adult daughters and six grandchildren.